VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

 ### Boosters

-Boosters allow temporary or permanent boosts to the the way the game is played.
+Boosters allow temporary or permanent boosts to the way the game is played.
 "Boosters allow people to play the game better; to power up their game-play.
 If you think about Super Mario's star ... you get to play the game with more power."
 (Chou, 2019)